truschival/DigitalRoosterGui/README.md

-The fallback alarm sound "TempleBell" copyright (c) by Mike Koenig downloaded from [www.soundbible.com](http://soundbible.com/1531-Temple-Bell.html)

-"Temple Bell" is licensed under Creative Commons Attribution
+The fallback alarm sound "TempleBell" copyright (c) by Mike Koenig downloaded from [www.soundbible.com](http://soundbible.com/1531-Temple-Bell.html) "Temple Bell" is licensed under Creative Commons Attribution.

 All license texts can be found in the directory [licenses](licenses).